Make Spinach Pesto

 Use what green that you have available!
 Whether it been green, leafy vegetables or fresh herbs.
 You can make this a low fodmap condiment by using the garlic infused oil recipe below also!

-4 cups local greens or fresh herbs, washed stemmed, torn
+4 cups local greens like spinach or fresh herbs, washed stemmed, torn

 1/2 cup pecans